 Check out this post for more details and overland travel to and from Jordan.

-Many of the attractions in Jerusalem are easily accessible by public transportation, and the buses and trams are a great option.
+Many of the attractions in Jerusalem are easily accessible by public transportation, and buses and trams are a great option.
 To use public transport, you will need to buy a Rav Kav transit card in advance and load it with money.
 There are refill machines throughout the city.

 Taxis are another popular option, and there are plenty around.
 Note that tipping isn’t expected, but it’s common to round up the fare.
 Taxis do run during the Sabbath, but fares will be higher.